Find Affordable College Courses

 Concentrations Within Liberal Arts / Sciences & Humanities

-The following liberal arts / sciences and humanities concentations are available at Columbia University in the City of New York.
+If you plan to be a liberal arts / sciences & humanities major, you may want to focus your studies on one of the following concentrations.
 The completion numbers here include all graduates who receive any type of degree in this field from Columbia University in the City of New York.
 Some of these focus areas may not be available for your degree level.

 Concentration Annual Degrees Awarded